Hervian/safety-mirror/README.md

 (When the method is overloaded, or if the method has a varargs parameter).

 ## Related projects
-See [lambda-factory](https://github.com/Hervian/lambda-factory), which makes your Method invocations as fast as direct method invocation.
+* [lambda-factory](https://github.com/Hervian/lambda-factory): a fast alternative to [Reflection](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/package-summary.html-based) based method invocation.